displaynameroblox/local-manager-library/docs/API.md

 ### `manager.javatolua(scripted, doexecute)` ⚠️ EXPERIMENTAL

 **[EXPERIMENTAL FEATURE]** Converts Java code to Lua format and optionally executes it.
-This is a placeholder implementation that provides basic Java-like syntax recognition.
+This is a placeholder implementation that provides basic Java-like syntax recognition with enhanced error handling.

 **⚠️ Warning:** This is an experimental function with limited Java parsing capabilities.
 It's primarily a proof-of-concept and may not handle complex Java code correctly.
+Enhanced with debug mode support.

 **Signature:**
 ```lua